 Fetal alcohol spectrum disorder

-Fetal alcohol spectrum disorder (FASD) is an umbrella term given to a range of conditions caused by alcohol exposure during pregnancy.
+Fetal alcohol spectrum disorder (FASD) is an umbrella term used to describe abnormalities that can be caused by alcohol consumption during pregnancy.

 If a pregnant woman drinks alcohol, it passes from the woman’s bloodstream into the baby’s bloodstream and the baby will have the same blood alcohol concentration as the mother.